datatogether/reading_datatogether/README.md

 Data.
 Together.
 Let's read about it
 ====

 Data Together's reading group is a set of conversations on themes relevant to information and ethics.
+Learn more and consider [joining](https://datatogether.org/join/)!

 *See **blog posts** of previous conversations at [datatogether.org's blog](//datatogether.org/posts/).
 [Previous semesters' **syllabi**](//datatogether.org/readings/) are also available.*